Hasodikis/T480S-Hackintosh/README.md

 1. My EFI is heavily biased towards low energy consumption.
 2. With my EFI, Thunderbolt should work.
 However I have desabled it in BIOS, because it saves a lot (I mean A LOT) of power.Since then I lost the use of the second type-c.
 It still charges the battery but its not working as a port for accessories.
 As of now, I don' t know if this problem is a usb mapping issue.
 I am still working on it. **SOLVED Its normal**
 3. If you want to disable Thunderbolt turn off in config.plist  the relevant SSDT and the IOElectrify.kext.
 4. During the formation of this EFI I lost access to some battery settings in the settings app (the panel that lets you put hard disks to sleep etc).
-I dont know how to bring it back and I would appriciate any help. **SOLVED in v.1.2**
+I dont know how to bring it back and I would appriciate any help. **SOLVED in v.1.2 but only when booting form USB (I cannot explain it)**
 5. Use VoltageShift to create a launch service for undervolitng.
 It helps a lot with power consumption and heat.
 6. Use ThinkPad Assistant for all the f-keys to work properly.
 7. I think my OC/ACPI folder is a mess.
 I copied it from other succesfull installations.
 It creates some minor ACPI errors at boot.
 It needs to be cleaned up.
 8. The ACPI Errors are detailed here: https://www.tonymacx86.com/threads/partially-solved-thinkpad-t480s-macos13-5-1-oc-0-9-4-2-acpi-errors.326911/.
 It seems that I have corrected the _OINI error (SSDT-INIT) by ammending the SSDT-INIT.aml, but the _TTS error (SSDT-LED and SSDT-SLEEP) goes away only when I disable SSDT-SLEEP in config.plist.
 Up to now I don' t see any differences in the way the T480S works.
-Further testing is necessary and then I will merge the differences in a new release.  **SOLVED at least for the moment**
+Further testing is necessary and then I will merge the differences in a new release.  **SOLVED, at least for the moment**

 ## Screenshot